SciML/DiffEqDocs.jl/docs/src/tutorials/dae_example.md

 ```

 where ``M`` is known as the mass matrix.
 Let's solve the Robertson equation.
-In previous tutorials we wrote this equation as:
+In previous tutorials, we wrote this equation as:

 ```math
 \begin{aligned}